rntmc/My_TMS/newNote.md

 - [] User Database: active or inactive.
 - [] Perhaps add OrganizationID to userModel, so they are linked to that organization orders only
-- [] When updating an user, I want to see the current state of the name, email and role instead of Enter name,...
+- [x] When updating an user, I want to see the current state of the name, email and role instead of Enter name.
-- [] If an user/carrier/supplier is updated, my userInfo in Redux changes to the data I have updated
+- [x] If an user/carrier/supplier is updated, my userInfo in Redux changes to the data I have updated.
+Correct this.

 - [] Supplier Database: adjust opening hours to accept blank days or create drop down list

 - [] automatically generate order ID
 - [] implement googleAPI to validate address
-- [] Order Component: if status is Open, show confirm button(carrier & admin only)
+- [x] Order Component: if status is Open, show confirm button(carrier & admin only)
 - [] add distance and freight cost to Orders
 - [] Add Product quantity rows
 - [] Add measurements rows

 - [] The status should change once the button "check" is clicked.
 We need to refresh the page to work
+- [] Only Carrier and Admin should be able to change orders/load status